niftinessafoot/gulp/readme.md

 ```
 This script assumes the bash variable `$GULPFILE` is set with a valid pointer to the gulpfile in this repo.

+I keep the `$GULPFILE` export in a system-specific exports file, which is why the two are separate.

 ## directory structure
 Script assumes this directory structure:
 ```